4DGB/4dgb-readthedocs/docs/workflow/copy.rst

 Example: copying an existing project
 ====================================

-You can make a copy of an existing project and edit files in that new project directory to create a different project.
+Since a `4dgbworkflow` directory is just a collection of files, you can use normal file commands from the shell to make a copy of an existing project and edit files in that new project directory to create a different project.

 For example, after running the ``4DGB_Project``, copying that data will result in a project that is already complete, and will not need to run again, because all of the work has already been done.

 **Important**: to copy the project and preserve the work already done on the project (so you may not have to re-run the simulations), it is important to use the ``-af`` command line arguments to ``cp``, as in the example below:

 .. code-block:: console